huggingface/blog/sagemaker-huggingface-llm.md

 Awesome! 🚀 We have successfully deployed Open Assistant Model to Amazon SageMaker and run inference on it.
 Additionally, we have built a quick gradio application to chat with our model.

-Now, its time for you to try it out yourself and build Generation AI applications with the new Hugging Face LLM DLC on Amazon SageMaker.
+Now, it's time for you to try it out yourself and build Generation AI applications with the new Hugging Face LLM DLC on Amazon SageMaker.

 To clean up, we can delete the model and endpoint.